Hungary under the Kádár regime: Early tenure of János Kádár (1956–1963)

 At the same time as the 1956 revolution was crushed by the Soviets, János Kádár was appointed Hungarian Communist Party leader and Prime Minister in Moscow (although Ferenc Münnich was also a candidate).
 During the Kádár reprisals, over three years, about 400 people were executed for participating in the revolution, more than 21,668 people were imprisoned, and 16-18 thousand people were interned (some transported to the USSR).
 Former Hungarian Foreign Minister Géza Jeszenszky estimated 350 were executed.
 Sporadic resistance and strikes by workers' councils continued until mid-1957, causing economic disruption.
 In the aftermath, Kádár made clear his break from the Rákosi government and sought to improve living conditions through reform.
 The institutional system of the communist dictatorship established between 1948 and 1950 under the leadership of the Hungarian Working People's Party (MDP) was restored.
 At the same time, the new government also tried to keep in check the Stalinist opponents within the communist party, which was reorganized under the name of the Hungarian Socialist Workers' Party (MSZMP), and was organized for the construction of power.
 Mátyás Rákosi (who ruled as the de facto leader of Hungary from 1947 until 1956), Ernő Gerő, and their hard-line comrades were permanently expelled from the party in 1962.
 One of the main political goals of the strengthened dictatorship remained the most organized control of the citizens.
 However, terror was essentially only used selectively from the turn of 1956/57.
 In the easing confrontation of the Cold War, the policy and position of the UN and Western Europe on the so-called "Hungarian question" made it clear that there was no return to the pre-1956 policy.
 The legitimacy of Kádár (and thus the entire country) was tied to Hungary's accession to the UN by the Western powers, while the UN, in turn, condemned the system in its position paper and included the "Hungarian question" on its agenda until the Kádár compromise.
-As one of the main factors of the unpopularity of the pre-revolutionary regime, the State Protection Authority (ÁVH) was not reorganized, but its former members had the opportunity to apply for new armed bodies, such as the reorganized police or workers' guard.
+As one of the main factors of the unpopularity of the pre-revolutionary regime, the State Protection Authority (ÁVH) was not reorganized, but its former members had the opportunity to apply for new bodies, such as the reorganized police or workers' guard, or investigative departments in its aftermath.